Caroline Oltmanns

-Caroline Oltmanns (born May 21, 1962) is a German concert pianist and pedagogue.
+Caroline Oltmanns (born May 21, 1962 in Fürth) is a German concert pianist and pedagogue.
 She serves as Head of the Piano Department at the Dana School of Music, Youngstown State University.

 Early life and education

 Caroline Oltmanns was born in Fürth, Bavaria, Germany.
 She began studying the piano at home at the age of 3, and subsequently pursued conservatory studies with Helmut Schultes.
 From 1984-1989 she studied piano with Robert D. Levin at the Hochschule für Musik Freiburg.
 After winning a Fulbright Scholarship to study in the United States, she earned master's and doctoral degrees in Piano Performance at the University of Southern California.

 Career

 Performance

 Caroline Oltmanns has performed at venues throughout Germany, France, Switzerland, South Africa, and the United States.
 She has also appeared as concerto soloist with such orchestras as the Cleveland Philharmonic Orchestra, the Youngstown Symphony Orchestra, the Johnson City Symphony Orchestra, and the Harburger Orchester Academie.